Julia Roddar

-Julia Elisabeth Roddar (/sv/; born 16 February 1992) is a Swedish professional footballer who plays as a central midfielder for Women's Championship club London City Lionesses.
+Julia Elisabeth Roddar (/sv/; born 16 February 1992) is a Swedish professional footballer who plays as a central midfielder for Lazio.
 She has won 13 caps for the Sweden national team, being part of the squad in the 2019 FIFA Women's World Cup and the 2020 Summer Olympics.

 Playing career

 Early career and studies abroad

 Roddar was born in Falun, Sweden, and started to play youth football with local club Slätta SK.
 She later represented Falu Elit DFF and Korsnäs IF at youth level.

 In 2009, she moved to the United States to attend Shattuck St. Marys high school.
 In 2011, Roddar started her college career with Wisconsin Badgers, before moving to the Florida Gulf Coast Eagles a year later, graduating in 2014.
 When visiting Sweden between 2010 and 2012, she mostly played football with Kvarnsvedens IF in the second tier Elitettan, as well as with her former club Korsnäs IF in the third tier Division 1 in 2013.

 Returning to Sweden, she won promotion with Kvarnsveden by claiming the Elitettan title in 2015.
 In 2016, aged 24, Roddar made her debut in Damallsvenskan, making 22 appearances throughout the season, helping her side finish 9th in the table.
 In 2017, she scored twice in 19 appearances, but was unable to save her side from relegation.